jackmaden/philosophybreak/src/pages/articles/what-is-existentialism-3-core-principles-of-existentialist-philosophy/index.md

 As Webber puts it, the existentialism of Sartre and de Beauvoir begins with “eudaimonist arguments for the virtue of authenticity” and finally affirms “a categorical moral imperative of authenticity”.

-Yale professor Noreen Khawaja, meanwhile, in her work [The Religion of Existence](http://www.amazon.com/gp/product/B01NBG611K/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01NBG611K&linkId=38cffdee0e816a693095289fae1d474a) confirms that “the idea of personal authenticity [is] at the center of existential thought.”
+Yale professor Noreen Khawaja, meanwhile, in her work <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/B01NBG611K/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01NBG611K&linkId=38cffdee0e816a693095289fae1d474a">The Religion of Existence</a> confirms that “the idea of personal authenticity [is] at the center of existential thought.”

 ## Where does existentialism leave us?